A localization of bicategories via homotopies: Abstract

 \section{Abstract}

-We give conditions on a pair $(\C,\Sigma)$, where $\Sigma$ is a family of arrows of a bicategory $\C$, such that the bicategorical localization with respect to $\Sigma$ can be constructed by dealing only with the 2-cells, that is without adding neither objects nor arrows to $\C$.
-We show that in this case, the 2-cells of the localization can be given by $\sigma$-homotopies, a notion defined in this article which is closely related to Quillen's notion of homotopy for model categories but depends only on a single family of arrows.
-Considering the pair $(\C_{fc},\cc{W})$ given by the weak equivalences between fibrant-cofibrant objects, the localization result of this article has a natural application to the construction of the homotopy bicategory of a model bicategory, which we develop elsewhere.
+Given a bicategory $\C$ and a family $\cc{W}$ of arrows of $\C$, we give conditions on the pair $(\C,\cc{W})$ that allow us to construct the bicategorical localization with respect to $\cc{W}$ by dealing only with the 2-cells, that is without adding objects or arrows to $\C$.
+We show that in this case, the 2-cells of the localization can be given by the homotopies with respect to $\cc{W}$, a notion defined in this article which is closely related to Quillen's notion of homotopy for model categories but depends only on a single family of arrows. {This localization result has a natural application to the construction of the homotopy bicategory of a model bicategory, which we develop elsewhere, as the pair $(\C_{fc},\cc{W})$ given by the weak equivalences between fibrant-cofibrant objects satisfies the conditions given in the present article.}